AliNisarAhmed/my-notes/Data Intensive Applications/6 - Partitioning.md

 Many distributed data systems rely on a separate coordination service such as ZooKeeper to keep track of this cluster metadata.

 ![e91f01f2434b725718af9f2dcf3d1830.png](images/e91f01f2434b725718af9f2dcf3d1830.png)

+When using a routing tier or when sending requests to a random node, clients still need to find the IP addresses to connect to.
+These are not as fast-changing as the assignment of partitions to nodes, so it is often sufficient to use DNS for this purpose.